Skip to main content

 Single-Candle Patterns: Reading Rejection

-A doji after a strong trend move or at a key price level is worth paying attention to because it means the dominant side just lost momentum exactly where it matters.
+The Doji.
+Open and close are nearly identical, creating a tiny or nonexistent body.
+Neither side could win the period.
+A doji after a strong move or at a key level means the dominant side just lost momentum where it matters.
 A doji in a sideways range just confirms what you already knew: nobody has conviction.

 Multi-Candle Patterns: Momentum Shifts and Compression

+The Engulfing Pattern.
 The second candle completely swallows the first candle's body.
-A bullish engulfing has a green candle that engulfs the prior red candle's body.
-A bearish engulfing has a red candle that engulfs the prior green candle's body.
+A bullish engulfing has a green candle that engulfs the prior red body.
+A bearish engulfing is the reverse.
+The losing side came back and won so decisively that they erased the prior period's entire move, plus more.

-Inside bars show pause.
-The market is coiling, building potential energy.
+The Inside Bar.
+The second candle's entire range fits inside the first candle's range.
+The market is compressing.
 This is different from a doji: a doji shows indecision within one candle.
-An inside bar shows indecision across two candles, with the second candle refusing to test either boundary of the first.
+An inside bar shows indecision across two candles, with the second refusing to test either boundary of the first.
+After a strong move, inside bars often precede continuation.
+At a key level, they can precede a reversal.

 Comparison grid showing the 6 key candlestick patterns with their structure and what each signals about buyer/seller pressure